-Please give us the start and end dates of your project.
+Please give us the start and end dates of your project (using the format dd/mm/yy).
 You must allow enough time for planning your activity and for us to process your application.
 Whilst you can start to plan for your project, we cannot reimburse any costs for any work undertaken or goods or services that have been bought, ordered or contracted before we make a decision on your application.
-If your project is scheduled to start within the 12 week period of assessment, then your application will be ineligible, it will not be assessed and you will be notified of this by email.
+If your project is scheduled to start within the 8 week period of assessment, then your application will not be assessed and you will be notified of this by email.